keithbuhler/keithbuhler.github.io/pages/yale-report.md

 This report was read to the committee, at their meeting in August.
 The committee reported their views to the corporation, at their session in September; who voted to accept the report, and ordered it to be printed, together with the papers read before the committee, or such parts of them as the prudential committee and the faculty should judge it expedient to publish.

-# REPORT OF THE FACULTY.
+## The Course of Liberal Education

-## Part I: Containing a summary view of the plan of education in the college.
+*Containing a summary view of the plan of education in the college.*

 The committee of the corporation, to whom was referred the motion, to inquire into the expediency of dispensing with the study of the ancient languages, as a part of the regular course of instruction in this college, having requested the views of the faculty on the subject, we would respectfully submit the following considerations.